Lune Climate Standard Terms and Conditions

 (e) ensure that its network and systems comply with the relevant specifications provided by Lune in order to access and use the Platform or Lune API and receive the benefit of the Services;

-(f) if applicable, purchase enough Credits to satisfy any minimum purchase obligation agreed with Lune; and
+(f) if applicable, purchase enough Credits and/or Future Credits to satisfy any minimum purchase obligation agreed with Lune; and

 (g) be solely responsible for procuring, maintaining and securing its internet browser, and its network connections and telecommunications links from its systems to Lune’s (and Lune’s suppliers’) data centres, and for all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to the Customer’s internet browser, network connections or telecommunications links or caused by the internet.